MicrosoftDocs/OfficeDocs-SharePoint/migration/create-a-user-mapping-file-for-data-content-migration.md

  **Upload your User Mapping file to SharePoint Migration Tool**

-After you create your own user mapping file, upload it to the SharePoint Migration tool.
+After you create your own user mapping file, upload it to the SharePoint Online Migration tool.

 1. Start SPMT.
 Enter your Microsoft 365 username and password, and then select **Sign in**.